bnnm/wwiser/README.md

 a bit, and  automatically generate *TXTP* for *events*, to use with *vgmstream* to play music (https://github.com/vgmstream/vgmstream).

-Wwise has two "modes", a sound engine that plays single sfx or tracks capable of simple looping (some games loop like this), and a music engine that dynamically plays multiple audio stems mixed in realtime (other games loop by using multiple separate files).
+Wwise has two "modes", a sound module that plays single sfx or tracks capable of simple looping (some games loop like this), and a music module that dynamically plays multiple audio stems mixed in realtime (other games loop by using multiple separate files).
 You want *TXTP* to handle the later, but they also give consistency and (sometimes) original names to the former.
 In short, for games using Wwise audio